 Study of the basic theory and practice of security valuation and investment management.
-Topics include security and portfolio analysis, selection of investment media and measurement of performance.
+Topics include security and portfolio analysis, selection of media and measurement investment performance.

-1015-524: FINANCIAL INSTITUTIONS AND MARKETS CR: 3
+1015-524: FINANCIAL INSTITUTIONS AND MARKETS

 Analyzes the management and operations of firms in the financial services industry, and studies the competitive money and capital markets in which they operate.
 Risk management in the financial institution is emphasized in detail using a variety of techniques.